 Research has shown that cayenne pepper can have significant anti-aging properties.
 A 2004 study in Cellular Biochemistry showed that capsaicin, an active ingredient in cayenne pepper, increased mitochondrial production by 50%.
 If you want to reverse some signs of aging, consume more cayenne pepper regularly.

-Ways to Add Cayenne to the Diet
+Ways to Add Cayenne Pepper to Your Diet

 Hot sauce for salads